MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

-### API Interface
+### Create an Instance

 The grid world environments as simple Python `env` classes.
-Creating the grid world environment instances and interacting with them is very simple:
+The procedure for creating the grid world environment instances and interacting with them can be found in `examples/example_grid_world.py`,:

 ```python
 from src.grid_world import GridWorld